-• Partially show the configuration and sizes of the part of weapon that has been wiped;
+- partially show the configuration and sizes of the part of weapon that has been wiped; - confirm the fact of active actions of the assaulter and the victim; - sometimes allow to identify the weapon by the shape and size of the trace.

-- Confirm the fact of active actions of the assaulter and the victim; - Sometimes allow to identify the weapon by the shape and size of the trace.
+The detection of traces that look like blood

-The detection of traces that look like blood.
-Provided that blood traces were preserved and weren't destroyed, it is possible to detect them in the process of visual examination with a looking glass.
+Provided that blood traces were preserved and weren't destroyed, it is possible to detect them in the process of visual examination with a magnifying glass.